-Who should deal with complaints?
+Who should deal with complaints

-- 1. Other procedures for dealing with complaints may be more appropriate to the complainant than the Board's Complaints Procedure.
-For example, - a. complaints against Board members should be reported to the Monitoring Officer and dealt with through Standards Committee procedures. - b. data compliance related complaints should be reported to the Data Protection Officer. - c. some complaints may be better dealt with through the courts. - 2.
+Other procedures for dealing with complaints may be more appropriate to the complainant than the Board's Complaints Procedure.
+For example, complaints against Board members should be reported to the Monitoring Officer and dealt with through Standards Committee procedures.
+Some complaints may be better dealt with through the courts.

 Allegations of criminal behaviour require special care.
 The Board should ensure that it does not deal with an allegation in a way which could hamper a police investigation.
-The safest course is to consult the police before taking any action. - 3.
-The Monitoring Officer should be alerted to other kinds of alleged illegal actions by the Board. - 4.
-Complaints of financial impropriety should be referred to the Board's Head of Finance, the Monitoring Officer and/or the Chief Executive.
+The safest course is to consult the police before taking any action.

+The Monitoring Officer should be alerted to other kinds of alleged illegal actions by the Board.

+Complaints of financial impropriety should be referred to the Board's Finance Officer, the Head of Internal Audit, the Monitoring Officer and/or the Chief Executive.

-- 5. Complaints about Board policy will be dealt with by the Chief Executive, who will consider whether the issue needs to be reported to the Board.
-Members of the public can raise questions with or make representations to the Board and its sub-committees and with individual members of the Board.
-These are not subject to the Comment, Complaints and Compliments Procedure. - 6.
-Where the Board enters into a formal partnership or contract, the partnership or contract documents should specify how complaints are to be handled and these should be at least as good as the Board's own procedures. - 7.
-A complaint may lead to disciplinary action against Board employees.
+A complaint may lead to disciplinary action against Board staff.
 Disciplinary action will be taken in accordance with the Board's disciplinary procedures.
 The Board should not await the result of disciplinary action before putting right the issue that is the subject of the complaint.

+Complaints about Board policy will be dealt with by the Chief Executive, who will consider whether the issue needs to be reported to the Board.
+Members of the public can raise questions with or make representations to the Board and its sub-committees and with individual members of the Board.
+These are not subject to the Comment.
+Complaints and Compliments Procedure.

+Where the Board enters into a formal partnership or contract, the partnership or contract documents should specify how complaints are to be handled and these should be at least as good as the Board's own procedures.